uohack/web-basics/README.md

 HTML documents have a .html extension, just like JPEG images have a .jpg extension or Word documents have a .doc extension.

-In fact, you can create a website by simply opening a text document (you can use Notepad on a PC or TextEdit on a Mac).
-Next, type "Hello world!", save the file as hello.html to your desktop and open that file in a web browser.
+In fact, you can start coding in HTML right now!
+No special apps are required.
+First, open up a text document using Notepad on a PC or TextEdit on a Mac.
+Next, type "Hello world!" and save the file to your desktop as hello.html.
+Lastly, open up that file in your favorite browser and take a look at your handy work.
+You just created and viewed your first HTML document.

-Congrats, you just created your own website, albeit extremely simple, hosted on your local machine and not accessible to the internet as a whole.
-Pretty underwhelming huh?
-Well, we'll do more, just wait.

-HTML documents are simply structured text documents where you put the content of your website, like headlines and paragraphs.
+In HTML documents are simply structured text documents where you put the content of your website, like headlines and paragraphs.
 HTML is called a structured language because you wrap all of your content in tags.

 ### Tags